 Joan Didion, Slouching Towards Bethlehem

-It is my belief that while we cannot avoid pain, we can live inspired, inspiring, brilliant lives alongside it.
+While we cannot avoid pain entirely, I believe that we can live inspired, inspiring, brilliant lives alongside it.

-Therapy can provide you with an opportunity to take a creative approach to challenges that may have existed for many years, and to find answers that may not have been obvious before.
-I’m here to support you as you move toward a life you find meaningful and fulfilling by helping you push through the places you find yourself stuck.
+Therapy can provide you with an opportunity to take a fresh approach to challenges that may have existed for a very long time, and to find answers that may not have been obvious before.

-I use a combination of warmth, curiosity, directness, and respectful humor.
-I adamantly believe in the individual’s right to self-determination, and I take a collaborative approach to therapy – I see you as the only person who can decide what is important to you, and I see myself as someone who can help you figure out how to get closer to it.
+I use a combination of warmth, curiosity, honesty, and respectful humor, and I take a collaborative approach to therapy – while I will always prioritize listening closely to what you’re saying, I’ll also share my own thoughts and perspectives as they arise.
+I work well with individuals who are actively engaged in therapy and who trust – or would like to trust – their own experience as a valid guide.
+I see you as the only person who can truly decide what is important to you, and I see myself as someone who can offer some insights and tools that will help you get closer to it.

-My undergraduate education is in philosophy, and I see therapy as a chance for us to engage in “live-action philosophizing,” with a focus on helping you explore how you engage with yourself and with the world around you.
-I believe that you have the right, the responsibility, and the capacity to determine who you are and how you fit into your life, and I will help you explore the ways in which cultural norms, familial expectations, oppression and marginalization, and other such factors have shaped your experiences, while simultaneously exploring the emotional, social, and personal ramifications of choosing to create and live your own life.
+My undergraduate education is in philosophy, and I see therapy as a chance for us to engage in “live-action philosophizing,” with a focus on helping you explore how you relate to yourself and the world around you.
+I believe that you have the capacity, the right, and the responsibility to determine who you are and how you fit into your life, and I will help you explore the ways in which cultural norms, familial expectations, oppression and marginalization, and other such factors may have shaped your experiences, as well as the possible emotional, social, and personal impact of choosing to create and live your own life.